-To promote media and information literacy (MIL) and youth participation in a digital word, a 3-day Media Academy was developed and implemented in nine countries in 2023.
+To promote media and information literacy (MIL) and youth participation in a digital world, a media academy lasting up to four days was held in a total of 12 countries in 2023 and 2024.
 In an innovative approach, MIL was combined with Sport for Development (S4D) sessions to gain deeper learning effects through interaction and play.
 Following the great success of the Media Academy, this trainer guide will support teachers, trainers and students worldwide whose schools or youth centres want to implement a Media Academy or include parts of it into their teachings.
 The trainer guide gives a detailed overview of the Media Academy, a recommended structure and specific pedagogical and methodological approaches.
-The main part provides information about the modular approach of each academy day.
-It includes detailed descriptions of activities that have been successfully implemented in the project phase in 2023.
-The value of the media academy lies in its adaptability to local circumstances.
+The main part describes the modular approach of each academy day.
+It includes detailed descriptions of activities that have been successfully implemented in the project phases in 2023 and 2024.
+The value of the Media Academy lies in its adaptability to local circumstances.
 Therefore, the trainer guide offers ideas and inspiration on possible local approaches.

-Global project
+Global Approach

-To support specifically the participation of girls and young women in the digital word, the global project "Female Students Academy: Strengthening media literacy and social participation"7 was commissioned by the German Federal Foreign Office (AA) and implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in cooperation with the Zentralstelle für das Auslandsschulwesen (ZfA) in 2023.
-The project implemented multi-day academies to improve media and information literacy (MIL) of girls and young women.
-They were developed for German schools abroad and other partner schools of the PASCH initiative.8 In August and September 2023, nearly 200 female students participated in Media Academies in nine different countries, including Albania, Bosnia and Herzegovina, Ethiopia, Kosovo, Mexico, Namibia, Pakistan, Palestinian territories, and Serbia.
+To support specifically the participation of students in the digital word, in 2023 and 2024, two global projects were commissioned by the German Federal Foreign Office (AA) and implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in cooperation with the Zentralstelle für das Auslandsschulwesen (ZfA).
+The 2024 project is titled "Student's Academy: Strengthening media literacy and social participation".
+The project implemented multi-day academies to improve media and information literacy (MIL) of students.
+The media academies were developed for German schools abroad and other partner schools of the PASCH initiative.
+In 2023, nearly 200 female students participated in Media Academies in nine different countries, including Albania, Bosnia and Herzegovina, Ethiopia, Kosovo, Mexico, Namibia, Pakistan, Palestinian territories, and Serbia.
+The media academy was explicitly aimed at girls and young women.
+In the following year, 2024, three media academies were held with around 80 female and male students from Egypt,

-GIZ (2023): Improving media literacy among female students PASCH Initiative (2023): About the PASCH initiative
+- GIZ (2023): Promoting media literacy among school students - 6 PASCH Initiative (2023): About the PASCH initiative